Frequently Asked Questions

 My wedding style is very journalistic.
 I am hands-off and unobtrusive in my coverage of the day, but I do believe there is a time and place for beautifully posed images of the bride and groom together.
 I want to put gorgeous, timeless art and love on the walls of your home!
 I also believe in preserving all of the details of a wedding, as I know how much heart and hard work my couples put into throwing a fun, beautiful celebration of their love for both themselves and their friends and family.

 Of course!
 Those family images are records of your entire family at a very important time in your family’s history together.
 I strongly encourage my couples to provide me with a list of important group shots before the wedding to ensure we don’t miss an important grouping during a busy wedding day.

 Can we provide you with a shot list?

 Other than family groupings, I’d prefer that you didn’t – It’s very helpful to know what important relatives and friends are coming to your day, but having me work from a checklist is counterproductive to the work you’ve seen in my portfolio.
 I am making unique images of YOUR wedding day, which is like no other!
 Shot lists provided by some of the major bridal magazines are great in theory, but please know that as a professional, I will generally capture those images without a prompt.

 I use top of the line professional Canon equipment and backups.

 Can you hold a wedding or event date for me?

-Unfortunately, I cannot hold a date for your wedding without a signed contract and retainer.
+Unfortunately, I cannot hold a date for your wedding without a signed contract and deposit.
 I accept bookings on a first come/first served basis.

 What is your payment schedule?